Certifications with the International Association of Canine Professionals

-Founded in 1999, the International Association of Canine Professionals (IACP) established a high standard of canine professionals and still strives to maintain recognition of this high standard for its members and the general public.
+Founded in 1999, the International Association of Canine Professionals (IACP) established a high standard of practice for the industry and still strives to maintain recognition of this high standard for its members and the general public.

 The IACP’s Certification Committee oversees certifications issued by the organization.
 This is achieved by establishing examinations based on clear standards for dog trainers and dog training instructors.

-A major component of maintaining high standards is the continued growth and collaboration amongst senior professional peers within each industry.
+A major component of maintaining high standards is the continued growth and collaboration amongst senior professional peers within our industry.
 Early in 2020, the IACP Certification Committee embarked on revising exam contents and formatting, following the national accreditation standards set forth by the Institute of Credentialing Excellence (ICE).
-Some of the IACP certifications may be periodically placed on hold for revision while implementing this process.

-Developing national standards has been complex due to the continued debates over "tools and methods” as opposed to the natural evolving nature of canine training.
+Developing appropriate national and international standards has been complex due to the continued debates over "tools and methods” as opposed to recognizing only the evolving nature of canine training.
 The number of diverse training philosophies and the skill to effectively use them is a combination of art and science.
-Using the same base standards as other government regulated or licensed professions certify upon, IACP’s certification program takes this into account.
+Using standards similar to other government-regulated or licensed professions ensures our certification program takes this into account.
 IACP, as an international association, focuses our evaluation on the demonstrated humane training techniques and approaches used by canines professionals.
 We assess the Knowledge, Skills and Abilities (KSA) of each trainer via a comprehensive evaluation of references of professionals with personal knowledge of the trainer, client feedback, as well as written and video submissions from the trainers seeking certification.

-IACP's Certification program accurately and thoroughly assesses skills by critiquing hands-on performance at progressive KSA levels beyond book learning based exams.
-IACP does not discriminate against training methods, tools, or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well-rounded training program.
+The IACP does not discriminate against training methods, tools or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well-rounded training program.
 All IACP certificants are held to the IACP Code of Conduct and the IACP Certificant Code of Ethics.